How To Protect Yourself From Breast Cancer

 Tayfun Hancılar graduated from Istanbul University - Cerrahpasa Faculty of Medicine in 1987.
 Since then, he has been working in the field of Oncology.
 He is also a lecturer at Okan University in Turkey.
 Tayfun Hancılar gives importance to personal development, he actively attends both national and international conferences and seminars as well as publishing articles in the field of Oncology.

-is Breast Cancer?
+1.What is Breast Cancer?

 Breast cancer starts when cells in the breast begin to grow out of control.
 Changes or mutations in DNA causes normal breast cells to become cancer.
 Breast cancer is the most common cancer type in women.
 As there has been great progress in diagnosis and treatment in the last 20 years, knowing the symptoms of breast cancer is very important to catch breast cancer at an early stage and to ensure the success of the treatment.